Wood Stone offers the finest most complete line of Stone Fired home and commercial cooking equipment in the world

-Mount the Service Panel, Toe Kick and optional Mantle per the instructions in the installation manual.
+Mount the Service Panel and Toe Kick per the instructions in the installation manual.

 Here the stud wall is built (in green).
 Metal studs are recommended.
-Consideration must be given to the wall framing position to insure the minimum one-inch clearance from the back of the wall surface (sheetrock) to the oven sheet metal (see Offset Detail).
-Note that all facade materials within 6' of either side of the oven doorway AND above the oven doorway must be completely non-combustible (i.e., cement board and metal studs).
-See Step 4.
+Consideration must be given to the wall framing position to insure the minimum one-inch offset from the back of the wall surface (sheetrock) to the oven sheet metal (see Offset Detail).

 In addition, the studs on either side of the doorway must be far enough apart so that when sheet rock and tile are installed, the Service Panel can still be removed for oven service.
 For more info, see the Panel Detail.

 Note that the control box is mounted in the Service Panelwhere it is convenient for the chef to operate.
 (The control box can be remounted in a different position, but you will need to specify at the time of order so we can plug the service panel hole and ship the controller with a longer lead).

 Seen here in yellow is the non-combustible wallboard.
 This is required directly over the oven doorway and 6" on either side of the doorway.

 Non-combustible material is also required anywhere the façade touches the oven or the mantle.
 In this illustration, the non-combustible wallboard is used as flashing from the studs to either side of the service panel and contacts the edge of the mantle.

 Usually a cement board is used for this application.
 Brand names of appropriate underlayment include Wonderboard and DUROCK.
 (Drywall is considered a combustible and should not be used)